The deadline to enter the 2017 National Scholarship Competition has passed. Winners will be notified in July 2017.

 Your unique creative vision could earn you a scholarship to attend FIDM.
-Open to all High School Seniors, Graduates, and College Transfer Students, FIDM’s National Scholarship Competition seeks creative thinkers with the potential to be creative leaders.
+Our National Scholarship Competition seeks creative thinkers with the potential to be creative leaders.
+More than 28 scholarships will be awarded, including seven full one-year scholarships.

 Showcase your talent as you demonstrate a strong understanding of aesthetics and the ability to push your creative limits.
 These FIDM Scholarships are an investment in the future of our students, the next generation of solution-oriented creative leaders, entrepreneurs, and trendsetters.